 Linear relationships are really common in the real world: the further you go, the longer it takes to get there if you are going the speed limit.
 The more ingredients you put in a cake, the larger the cake is going to be.

 The tricky part is when you have two (or more) variables that are connected to each other.
 Imagine you're on the freeway and you hit the brakes, how long does it take to come to a stop and how far did you travel before stopping?
 It depends on how fast you were going in the first place!
 Using physics, we can write two separate equations that describe this situation, and each one will have both distance and time in the equation.
-Being able to solve for both variables is trickier than when it's just one, so that's what we're going to practice this week.
+Being able to solve for both variables is trickier than when it's just one, so that's what we're going to practice during this session.

 This session will focus on how to solve systems of linear equations.
 You'll develop a strong working foundation of linear equations in all forms, including how to write these in math form (including specific notation), how to graph what we're solving for, modeling situations with graphs to figure out solutions that make sense in the real world, and more!